kat-vik/php-integration/README.md

 The WebPayItem::orderRow() entrypoint method is used to specify order items like products and services.
 It is required to have a minimum of one order row in an order.

-Specify the item price using precisely two of these methods in order to specify the item price and tax rate: setAmountExVat(), setAmountIncVat() and setVatPercent().
+Specify the item price and tax rate by using precisely two of these methods: setAmountExVat(), setAmountIncVat() and setVatPercent().
 We recommend using setAmountExVat() and setVatPercentage().

 If you use setAmountIncVat(), note that this may introduce a cumulative rounding error when ordering large